voxpupuli/puppet-sftp_jail/REFERENCE.md

 ##### <a name="password_authentication"></a>`password_authentication`

-Data type: `Any`
+Data type: `Enum['yes', 'no']`

-OpenSSH Password Authentication
+Can the user login with a password?
+Public key authentication is generally recommended and has to be configured outside of the scope of this module.

-Default value: `'no'`
+Default value: `$sftp_jail::password_authentication`

 ### <a name="sftp_jailuser"></a>`sftp_jail::user`